 SPECIAL NOTE: Occasionally a 4-H member's exhibit is left in the building after the 4-H Show is over.
-Please place your name on your item in an inconspicuous place so you can find your project.
+Please place your name on your item in an inconspicuous place so your project can be returned to you.
 Flowers, food, plants, and vegetables will be discarded if not picked up.
-Project pick up times will be announced closer to the show date.